vapstack/rbi/README.md

 ## Query Execution Model

-Queries are evaluated exclusively through secondary indexes and bitmap algebra.
+Queries are executed entirely using in-memory secondary indexes.
+Stored record are never scanned or inspected during query evaluation.

+Depending on the query shape, the engine chooses between a general bitmap-based execution path and several specialized fast-paths optimized for common cases.

-1. **Expression evaluation**\
+1. **Predicate Resolution**

-   Each leaf condition (e.g. `age > 30`, `tags HAS "go"`) is resolved into a bitmap of matching record IDs using the corresponding index.
+   Each leaf predicate (e.g. `age > 30`, `tags HAS "go"`) is resolved using the corresponding field index.
+Depending on the operator, this may produce a bitmap of matching record IDs, or an index-backed predicate that can test membership (`Contains(id)`) and iterate candidate IDs.

-2. **Bitmap composition**\
+2. **Logical Composition**

-   Logical operators (`AND`, `OR`, `NOT`) are applied using bitmap operations.
-   Intermediate results may be represented as negative sets (universe minus exclusions) to keep large result sets efficient.
+   Logical operators (`AND`, `OR`, `NOT`) are applied using bitmap algebra where appropriate.
+Intermediate results may be represented as negative sets (universe minus exclusions) to keep large result sets efficient and avoid materializing large bitmaps.

+3. **Candidate-Driven Fast Paths**

+   For some query shapes (most notably queries with a `LIMIT` and no `OFFSET`) the engine may use a specialized execution path.

+   In this mode:
+   - a selective index is chosen as the leading source of candidate IDs,
+   - remaining predicates are applied incrementally via index lookups,
+   - evaluation stops as soon as the requested number of results is reached.

+   This avoids full bitmap materialization and significantly reduces CPU and memory usage for small or bounded result sets.

-3. **Ordering and limiting**\
+4. **Ordering and Limiting**

-   When ordering is requested, the index of the ordered field is traversed and intersected with the filtered bitmap while applying offset and limit.
+   If ordering is requested, the index of the ordered field is traversed directly and intersected with the filtered result set.

+   Ordering is supported for a single indexed field only, which allows ordered queries to be executed without materializing or re-sorting intermediate results.

+   Offset and limit are applied during index traversal whenever possible.

-4. **Materialization**
+5. **Materialization**

-   Only the final set of matching IDs is materialized.
-Record values are fetched from bbolt only for IDs that survive all filters.
+   Only the final set of matching record IDs is materialized.

+   For `QueryItems`, record values are fetched from bbolt only for IDs that have passed all filters, ordering, and limits.

-> Currently, there is no full-fledged query planner,
+> Currently, there is no full-fledged query planner.
-> and instead the code relies on several fast-path implementations.
-> If you have experience with database indexing and have the time and interest
+> Execution strategies are selected using a small number of specialized
+> fast-paths combined with a general bitmap-based fallback.
-> to help the project, pull requests are very welcome.
+> Contributions improving query planning or execution strategies are very welcome.

 ## Ordering Limitations